bacalhau-project/bacalhau/docs/examples/workload-onboarding/Python-Custom-Container/index.md

 !wget https://files.grouplens.org/datasets/movielens/ml-1m.zip
 ```

-In this example we’ll be using 2 files from the MovieLens 1M dataset: ratings.dat and movies.dat.
+In this example, we’ll be using 2 files from the MovieLens 1M dataset: ratings.dat and movies.dat.
 After the dataset is downloaded extract the zip and place ratings.dat and movies.dat into a folder called input

-The structure of input directory should be
+The structure of the input directory should be

 ```
 input